Urban Aurora no.2 (2025)

 "I'm a huge fan of the work that emerged from what became known as the Light & Space movement.
 Artists like James Turrell, Fred Eversley, Helen Pashgian, and Robert Irwin (to name a few) took unique paths toward exploring human perception, light, and materiality.
 Urban Aurora (no.2) is my own exploration of these themes." - JR

-After completing Urban Aurora no. 1 (a small resin sculpture), I wanted to explore a different approach to light refraction as well as scale.
+After completing Urban Aurora no. 1 (a small resin sculpture), I wanted to explore a different approach to light refraction, materials and scale.
 Existing as a minimalist form, Urban Aurora (no.2) is a light sculpture that responds to the sunlight of the day.
-As light enters the sculpture, it is bent and refracted resulting in shifting colours and patterns with varying intensities.
-Upon closer view, one can experience the environment of the external world recontextualized within the sculpture, presenting as an abstracted 'inner world'.
-The result being a dynamic composition - one that is both physical and virtual - ebbing and flowing into the surrounding landscape.
+As light enters the sculpture, it is bent and refracted resulting in shifting colours and patterns with varying intensities.*

 Back to Top